Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-5.md

 By default the `init` method will initialise any elements on the page which have the `data-o-component="o-example"` attribute.
 If a `HTMLElement` object or valid [`querySelector` expression](https://developer.mozilla.org/en-US/docs/Web/API/Document_object_model/Locating_DOM_elements_using_selectors) is given the `init` method will initialise the element given, or any children, with the `data-o-component="o-example"` attribute.

 `main.js` has some standard code to automatically run the component's `init` method when the `o.DOMContentLoaded` Origami event is fired (see [o-autoinit](https://registry.origami.ft.com/components/o-autoinit@2.0.4/readme)).
-It also passes on the component in an export, so users may alternatively import `main.js` and directly run `init` with relevant options for themselves.
+It also exports the component so users may alternatively import `main.js` and directly run `init` with relevant options for themselves.

 For example a user could initialise all `o-example` elements on the page by including `o-autoinit`, which will fire the `o.DOMContentLoaded` event when the page is ready: